jecki/DHParser/documentation/StepByStepGuide.rst

 This step by step guide goes through the whole process of desining and testing a domain specific notation from the very start.
 (The terms "domain specific notation" and "domain specific language" are used interchangeably in the following.
-Both will abbreviated by "DSL", however.)
+Both will be abbreviated by "DSL", however.)
 We will design a simple domain specific notation for poems as a teaching example.
 On the way we will
 learn: